 Dr. Pitluck is an Associate Professor of Sociology.
 From Fall 2011 to Fall 2013 he is on leave to hold a fellowship with the Political Economy Research Group at Central European University (Budapest).
 His areas of expertise include global development, economic sociology, globalization, and finance.
 His non-U.S. geographical areas of expertise are Southeast Asia, Asia-Pacific, and Europe.
 His primary research project is a multi-year study of Islamic finance in Malaysia to better understand the possibilities and constraints facing radical reform of global financial markets.
 A second research stream focuses on professional investors’ behavior in global financial markets.
 For example, he’s researched how illiquidity influences investors’ behavior in emerging markets, and why foreigners herd and locals act as their counterparties.
 By studying such social forces on professional investors, Dr. Pitluck is interested in policy-making to shape fund managers' behavior in ways constructive to development.
 Most years, he teaches Economic Sociology in the Fall and Global Development & Economic Change in the Spring.
 Dr. Pitluck welcomes research assistance or collaboration with Stevenson students.

-Dr. Riaz is Professor and Chair of the Department of Politics and Government.
+Dr. Riaz is a Politics and Government Professor.
 In 2012, he is designated University Professor, a companion honor to Distinguished Professor.
 His areas of interest include: South Asian politics, community development, religion and politics, and political communication.
 His articles appeared in scholarly journals such as Asian Survey, Journal of Asian and African Studies, Bulletin of Concerned Asian Scholars, and Asian Profile.
 Dr. Riaz has authored numerous books in English and Bengali.
 His recent publications include Inconvenient Truths about Bangladeshi Politics (Prothoma, 2012), Religion and Politics in South Asia (Routledge, 2010), Faithful Education: Madrassahs in South Asia (Rutgers University Press, 2008), Islamist Militancy in Bangladesh: A Complex Web (Routledge, 2008).
 His previous publications are State, Class and Military Rule: Political Economy of Martial Law in Bangladesh (1994), God Willing: The Politics of Islamism in Bangladesh (Rowman and Littlefield, 2004), and Unfolding State: The Transformation of Bangladesh (de Sitters Publications, 2005).
 Dr. Riaz has received numerous awards including Dean's Award for Outstanding Scholarship in 2004, Outstanding College Researcher in 2005, and Pi Sigma Alpha Excellence in Teaching Award in 2006.